RPA Framework

 rpaframework-aws = { path = "packages/aws" }

-9. invoke test (this will run both Python unittests and robotframework tests defined in the packages tests/ directory)
+10. invoke test (runs both Python unittests and Robot Framework tests in the package tests/ directory)

-• to run specific Python test: poetry run pytest path/to/test.py::test_function
+• to run a specific Python test: uv run pytest path/to/test.py::test_function

-• to run specific Robotframework test: inv testrobot -r <robot_name> -t <task_name>
+• to run a specific Robot Framework test: inv testrobot -r <robot_name> -t <task_name>

-12. create pull request from the branch describing changes included in the description
+13. create a pull request from the branch describing the changes in the description

 Packaging and publishing are done after changes have been merged into master branch.
 All the following steps should be done within master branch.